 In interior design, cool colors and warm colors can evoke different emotions when you step into a room.
 That's why when it comes to choosing "cool" colors or "warm" colors for your room design, it should depend on the intent of the space.
 Cool colors like blues are said to have a calming effect and would work best for a bedroom or home office where you want to relax or concentrate.
 Meanwhile, warm reds, oranges, and yellows make a room feel cozy, yet stimulating, much like the feeling that a glowing fireplace might provide.
 A lot of red would be best used in a social space rather than a bedroom, for example.
 Understanding warm and cool colors will help explain why different rooms can make you feel psychologically a certain way.

 Cool colors are considered to be shades of green, blue, and purple.
 The only primary color is blue, so any hue with a blue undertone (the dominating tone when colors are mixed) is considered a cool color.
 They're called cool colors, as opposed to warm colors, because they are evocative of cool water.
 Warm colors, on the other hand, may stimulate thoughts of heat, such as a fire.

 The Color Wheel

-Let the vanity add warmth with its wood tones and use eggplant as an accent in towels and wall hangings.
-In a bedroom, paint the walls a creamy white.
-Dress the bed in creamy neutrals for a peaceful canvas and add throw pillows in soft yellow, eggplant and patterns or stripes of both colors.
-Add a throw in eggplant for a strong accent.
-Or make a strong statement with an eggplant duvet cover and shams, accented with a lot of cream and a bit of light yellow in the throw pillows for warmth.
+- Purple/yellow variation: For a brighter bedroom, paint the walls a creamy white and dress the bed in creamy neutrals for a peaceful canvas.
+Add throw pillows in lemon yellow (warm) and raspberry (cool), using patterns or stripes of both colors.
+Toss in some solid raspberry throws for a strong accent.
+Or make a bold statement with a raspberry duvet cover and shams, accented with cream and a bit of lemon yellow in the throw pillows for warmth.